Austin, TX Solar Panels

 Austin Area Utility Providers

-Austin-area homeowners are served by three main utilities: Austin Energy, Pedernales Electric Cooperative, and Bluebonnet Electric Cooperative.
-Based on 2023 data, their rates range from 11.1¢ to 13.0¢ per kWh.
+Austin-area homeowners are served by three main utilities — Austin Energy, Pedernales Electric Coop, and Bluebonnet Electric Coop.
+Based on the most recent 2023 data available, their rates range from 11.1¢ to 13.0¢ per kWh.

 Austin Utilities Electricity Rates